GS-Macherechedze/SQL-Database/README.md

 2. Open MySQL WorkBench or any SQL Management Tool and Import the file/database
 3. Write SQL scripts to answer all questions below.
 4. Save, Export and rename the file to solution.sql Click to play : (https://www.youtube.com/watch?v=fX4-YiXxTn0 )
-5. Add solution.sql to the same repo
+5. Add file solution.sql to the same repo
 __________________________________________________________________________________________________
 ## Question 1
 Imagine you have a table named "Customers" with columns for "customer_id" (number), "name" (text), and "city" (text).
 See the pre-populated Table found in the database above-named 8Week.sql.